 Name of Traveler:

 Purpose of Trip:

 Destination:

 Departure Date: Return Date:

 Are you a TA?
 Yes No

-If so, who will be covering your teaching labs?
+If so, who will be covering your teaching la bs?

-Does this conflict with any of your grading responsi bility?
+Does this conflict with any of your grading responsibility?

 If so, how will this be covered?

 Mandatory Signatures:

 Person Covering Your Teaching Labs Date

-Faculty Member Overseeing Your Teaching Lab Date
+Faculty Member Overseeing Your Teach ing Lab Date

-Person(s) Responsible for Paying for Travel Date
+Person(s) Responsible for Paying for Tra vel Date

 Graduate Program Director Date

-Any student travel that is going to be covered by a grant requires a statement from the PI indicating that the student travel can be charged to the grant.
-Please fill out the section below, scan the signed document, and forward to Angela (angela.jouglard@slu.edu).
+Any student travel that is going to be covered indicating that the student travel can be charged and the signed document, and forward to Area. ged to the grant.
+P lease fill out the section below, lard@slu.edu).

-I hereby authorize the travel expenses for to be charged
+I hereby authorize the travel expenses for (student's nar to be charged

-(student's name)

 to my grant account #

 (Grant holder's signature)